top of page

 When you are trying to solve a problem what is the first thing you do?
 Look at all the facts, right?
 We should use this same thought process when figuring out what to do about our depression.

 More than likely, you have been dealing with the symptoms of Major Depressive Disorder long before ever receiving a diagnosis.
-In this blog we’ll be laying out the need-to-know facts that will help guide you towards depression recovery.
+In this blog, we'll be laying out the need-to-know facts that will help guide you toward depression recovery.

-They don’t look too bad on paper but living with these symptoms is a beast that can be debilitating.
+Symptoms don't look too bad on paper but living with them can be a beast.

 • Persistent sad, anxious, or “empty” mood